Research shows that 21% of 18-24 years olds have turned down a job offer because of the design of the employer’s offices.

 The winners in the coolest office category have many of the same themes running throughout – of course these big employers tend to have the benefit of a nice healthy budget when it comes to their space planning and office design considerations, but let’s look at a few for inspiration.

-Still a big focus on this one – the offices that have agile workspaces offering staff flexibility and a chance to even get away from technology in “technology free zones” (shock horror!) are certainly tempting the young recruits to accept that job offer.
+Still a big focus on this now with the slow and safe return to the office – the workspace that has agile workspaces offering staff flexibility and a chance to even get away from technology in “technology free zones” (shock horror!) are certainly tempting the young recruits to accept that job offer.
 This shows your staff that you value their time spent at work, it recognises that staff need space to unwind and ensures good staff productivity.
-The top 10 coolest offices on the list have nail bars, ping pong tables, cinemas and on-site gyms.
-A bit of a challenge on a budget, but certainly it is worth considering a tech free zone.
-Having even a small area in your office for staff to informally meet and rest without technology and you could see the return of the impromptu staff chat rather than an exchange of emails across desks – research shows that many creative ideas begin during an informal staff chat rather than a “big ideas” staff meeting sat around a powerpoint presentation.
+This agile working approach works well to encourage social distancing safety measures too.

 Always a big consideration in an office design because many companies need and want to incorporate their brand colours but need to balance this with the impact that colour and mixing of colour can really have on human beings.
 The general reaction to colour within an office environment that we have often are: